dsmurrell/autobazaar/README.md

 python spin.py
 ```

+## potential blocks

+### `Permission denied` error message while running `pip install -r requirements.txt`

-If installing the requirements fails due to a `Permission denied` error, either use sudo (not recommended) or use a python environment manangement system like virtualenv or anaconda.
+Either use `pip install -r requirements.txt --user` or prepend with `sudo`, or use a python environment manangement system like virtualenv or anaconda so that your python libaries install into a location you have write access to.